What is the role of bishops in UK politics?

 "They have a real pastoral duty in their parishes.
-There's legitimate disagreement, therefore, on achieving what everybody wants."'Not beholden'
+There's legitimate disagreement, therefore, on achieving what everybody wants."

 She added: "They haven't overstepped any mark, constitutionally speaking.
 The House of Lords is doing exactly what it should do: scrutinising legislation and encouraging the government to think again where necessary.

 "There's no doubt that the cap is a popular measure, and the bishops' position wouldn't command broad support.
 But it is important that we have a House that's not so beholden to public opinion, so peers can do and say unpopular things."

 What of the suggestion that they are more representative of localities across England than their fancily titled life and hereditary peer colleagues, who often have little connection with the places are which they are named?

 An Unlock Democracy spokesman said: "It's certainly the case that they have their dioceses and, in that way, they represent their areas.
 I would agree that that's a desirable thing.

 "In plans for an elected second chamber we are talking about some kind of constituency element, at a regional or lower level.
 But these have to be elected to be properly representative."

 The government wants to cut the number of peers to 300, with most being elected and 12 or so Lords Spiritual remaining in place.